Exchange rates are not a factor when sending a same currency international money transfer, but be aware of fees.

 - Not checking the fees.
 One common mistake people make when sending funds overseas is neglecting to read the fine print of a transfer to discover all the fees and charges that may be attached.
 Take a few moments to make sure you’re aware of all the fees that apply before you hand over any cash.

 - Unscrupulous providers.
 Although the risk of fraud is small, there are some questionable providers out there who cannot be trusted.
-Make sure you choose a reputable provider who can safely and securely transfer your funds.
+Make sure you choose a reputable provider that can safely and securely transfer your funds.

 Frequently asked questions

-What are some countries that accept US Dollars as currency?
+What are some countries that accept U.S. dollars as currency?

-US Dollars are accepted in countries such as Ecuador, Panama, El Salvador, and East Timor.
+U.S. dollars are accepted in countries such as Ecuador, Panama, El Salvador and East Timor.

 Which companies offer cash pickup transfers?

 MoneyGram, Ria and Western Union all offer same currency transfers around the world from the U.S. Your beneficiary can then collect the funds you send from a transfer branch location nearby, often within minutes.

 How long do transfers take to arrive?